dblume/overcast-podcast-activity-feed/README.md

 records of the things you've done.
 In this case, it's a list of podcast episodes you've listened to.
 It is similar to a last.fm Scrobble feed.

-Activity feeds can be used to collect data for lifestreaming and the Quantified Self.
-You can do whatever you want with it, it's your life and your data.
+Activity feeds can be used to collect data for lifestreaming and for the Quantified Self projects.

+Many thanks to [Overcast.fm](https://overcast.fm/) for granting its users access to their data.

 ## Getting Started

 1. Rename overcast.cfg.sample to overcast.cfg.
 2. Customize the variables in overcast.cfg.
 (More on this below.)
 3. Set up a cronjob that runs overcast.py once every day.

+You can specify an output file for logs with the -o flag, like so:

+    ./overcast.py -o overcast.log

+The feed will be written to the filename specified in overcast.cfg, in this example, it'd be an RSS feed named "podcast-activity.xml"

 ## How it works